ManimCommunity/manim/docs/source/tutorials/output_and_config.rst

      ├─texts
      └─Tex

+``X.Y.Z`` in the PNG filename stands for the installed Manim version.
+Manim adds this version suffix to GIF names and PNG files produced with ``-s`` when no explicit ``--output_file`` is supplied.

 Saving the last frame with ``-s`` can be combined with the flags for different resolutions, e.g. ``-s -ql``, ``-s -qh``.
-The equivalent ``--format=png`` spelling also selects this fast final-state-only mode.
+The equivalent ``--format=png`` spelling uses the same fast mode that saves only the last frame.
 To write every rendered frame as a numbered PNG instead, use ``--format=png-sequence``.
 The sequence is stored in a scene-specific directory, for example ``media/images/scene/SquareToCircle/0000.png``.